 It's a relatively rare eye condition that, over time, can result in decreased visual acuity, irregular astigmatism and painless corneal scarring.

 Keratoconus typically presents during the teenage years but can develop earlier.
 It usually progresses for 10-20 years before stabilizing.
-To learn more or to receive treatment for your eye condition, contact Lux Vision and Optical in Worthington, OH today.
+To learn more or to receive treatment for your eye condition, contact Lux Vision and Optical in Powell today.

 How does Keratoconus Impact Quality of Life?